purpleclay/gitz/docs/git/tag.md

 0.9.0
 ```

-### Filtering by pattern :material-new-box:{.new-feature title="Feature added on the 21st March 2023"}
+### Filtering by pattern :material-new-box:{.new-feature title="Feature added on the 23rd March of 2023"}

 Filter local tags using pattern-based git [shell globs](https://tldp.org/LDP/GNU-Linux-Tools-Summary/html/x11655.htm) with the `WithShellGlob` option.
 If using multiple patterns, a tag only needs to match one.